sedflix/Kron2/README.md

 - MySQL JDBC Driver
 - MySQL

-A test database is provided in database.sql
+A test database is provided in `database.sql`
-Use api/CSVParser to auto populate the database
+Use `api/CSVParser` to auto populate the database

-All other required dependencies can be found in src/lib/.
+All other required dependencies can be found in `src/lib/`.
 I have not used any dependency manager.
 I tried but you know Maven.

 ## A little bit about the code